Volunteer in Bhutan

 Imagine living and working in a country where the guiding principal of development is Gross National Happiness.
 Experience a culture like no other where you have the ability to make a true difference in the lives of local people who need it most.
 There are opportunities to apply to teach in Bhutan or join other programs on the ground where you can make a difference.

 Bhutan is not the first country people consider when thinking about volunteering in Asia but you will get a life changing experience!
 If you are interested in exploring this incredible opportunity, find out more information and apply to live and work in Bhutan today!
-The majority of the feedback we receive is positive for helping in Bhutan but its very important you research all placements as some can be in really rural areas and living conditions basic.

 Location of Projects